 - (i) In June-October 2013, the boards conducted approximately 45 meetings with more than 260 investors and analysts to discuss the lessee accounting proposals, and nine meetings with approximately 25 investors and analysts to discuss the lessor accounting proposals.
 These meetings included equity and credit analysts from both the buy side and the sell side.
-Many of these investors and analysts focussed on particular industry sectors that engage in significant leasing activities, while others covered the markets more generally or were accounting analysts located in Europe (Belgium, France, the Netherlands, Switzerland, Sweden and the UK), Australia, Canada, Hong Kong, Japan, New Zealand, South Africa and the US. - (ii) In August-October 2013, the boards conducted approximately25 fieldwork meetings with preparers (both lessees and lessors)
+Many of these investors and analysts focussed on particular industry sectors that engage in significant leasing activities, while others covered the markets more generally or were accounting analysts.
+Board members and staff spoke to investors and analysts located in Europe (Belgium, France, the Netherlands, Switzerland, Sweden and the UK), Australia, Canada, Hong Kong, Japan, New Zealand, South Africa and the US. - (ii) In August-October 2013, the boards conducted approximately25 fieldwork meetings with preparers (both lessees and lessors)